 About Franklin Ranch Pet Hospital

-Franklin Ranch Pet Hospital and Hotel was created from the ground up to provide the ultimate pet-care experience.
-We have a truly unique combination of a first-class pet hotel and state-of-the-art pet hospital with the convenience of one location.
+Franklin Ranch Pet Hospital was created from the ground up to provide the ultimate pet-care experience.
+We have a state-of-the-art pet hospital and a team of highly experienced veterinarians.

 Our five-acre ranch has two innovative buildings, planned specifically by the architect, to reflect the characteristics of the surrounding countryside.
-For a warm welcoming atmosphere, the interiors boast rich inviting colors and a gallery feel, exhibiting artwork by various local artists and photographs by Lisa Waterman.
+For a warm welcoming atmosphere, the interiors boast rich inviting colors and a gallery feel, exhibiting artwork by various local artists.

-We have worked diligently and spared no detail to create an environment that promotes your pets’ health, happiness, and well-being during their stay at Franklin Ranch.
+We have worked diligently and spared no detail to create an environment that promotes your pets’ health, happiness, and well-being during their visit to Franklin Ranch.

 Meet Our Team